Black cemetery found buried under Florida high school

 “People are hurt, they’re angry and they have questions,” said the Rev. Larry Roundtree of the New Mount Zion Missionary Baptist Church in Tampa.
 “No one can claim ignorance of this.
 The city knew back then that these graves were there.”

-With the Hillsborough County school district’s somber confirmation of the Ridgeway Cemetery last week, officials are trying to decide what to do to honor the dead.
+With the Hillsborough County school district’s somber confirmation of the Ridgewood Cemetery last week, officials are trying to decide what to do to honor the dead.
 Historians, archaeologists and genealogists are working to find descendants of known names.

 Civic leaders say the city and state both need to confront the issue, which evokes an era when racism followed black people even after death.